 - A smooth shift planning process and clocking in

 - And much more

 This approach ensures that you don’t waste time checking your social media status.
 It also helps you establish where productivity is dropping off so that you can do better next time.

 7. Develop Team Leaders’ Skills

-A team leader is responsible for organising a successful team.
+A team leader is responsible for organizing a successful team.

 For you to succeed as a virtual assistant, you will need support from a team that understands your workplace culture and ethos.

-The team leader will support, develop, and encourage the individual members’ skills.
+The team leader will support, develop, and encourage individual members’ skills.